Building on the Command Line

 Compiling Your First Program

-We need to take our friendly (o.O) C++ code, and turn it into many, many teeny-tiny instructions that the computer understands.
-Instructions like, “take number x, add to number y, move result to memory address z”.
+We need to take our friendly, human-readable C++ code, and turn it into instructions that your CPU understands.
+Most instructions that your CPU understands are primitive – things like, “take number x, add to number y, move result to memory address z”.
 Here is a pictorial summary of the process we are about to perform:

 Fig. 1: Compiling and linking

-Okay – let’s see how it’s done.
-The first part of the process is to compile your program into object code.
-First, open up a terminal (pressing alt+enter should do the trick in the virtual machine), navigate to ~/tests/hello/, and then open your editor and create a file called helloworld.cpp.1 Here are the two commands to accomplish the above steps:
+To demonstrate how it’s done, we’ll first need something to compile.
+Open up a terminal (pressing alt+enter should do the trick in the virtual machine).
+Then navigate to ~/tests/hello/, open your editor and create a file called hello.cpp.1 Here are the two commands to accomplish the above steps:

 $ cd ~/tests/hello/